Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Attributing memory to innate immunity: Memory cells are a feature of adaptive immunity only.
 Innate responses are the same on every encounter.

-Confusing cell-mediated and antibody-mediated immunity: Cytotoxic T cells kill infected host cells directly; antibodies target extracellular pathogens and toxins.
+Confusing cell-mediated and antibody-mediated immunity: Cytotoxic T cells kill infected host cells directly.
+Antibodies target extracellular pathogens and toxins.
+Neither can substitute for the other.

-Using natural selection language for clonal selection: Clonal selection occurs within a single individual's lifetime and involves selection of pre-existing lymphocyte clones.
-It is not the same as natural selection acting on a population over generations.
+Using natural selection language for clonal selection: Clonal selection occurs within an individual's lifespan, selecting from pre-existing lymphocyte clones.
+It is not the same as natural selection acting on a species over generations.

-Cell biology (Core Idea 1): Phagocytosis, membrane receptors, and cell signalling (cytokines).
+Cell biology (Core Idea 1): Phagocytosis, membrane receptors, cell signalling (cytokines), endocytosis (antigen processing), and apoptosis (perforin/granzyme pathway).

-Genetics (Core Idea 2): Somatic recombination (V(D)J) involves gene rearrangement; somatic hypermutation is a form of targeted mutation.
+Genetics (Core Idea 2): Somatic recombination (V(D)J) involves programmed gene rearrangement; somatic hypermutation is a form of localised, targeted mutation; ABO blood group genetics (codominance, multiple alleles).

-Evolution (Core Idea 4): Pathogens evolve under selective pressure from the immune system (e.g. antigenic variation in influenza).
+Evolution (Core Idea 4): Pathogens evolve under selective pressure from the immune system (antigenic variation in influenza, HIV).
 Antibiotic resistance is driven by natural selection in bacterial populations.
+Immunological arms races shape both host and pathogen evolution.

-Extension Topic A - Infectious Diseases: Immunology provides the mechanistic basis for understanding pathogen biology, vaccination, and epidemiology.
+Extension Topic A - Infectious Diseases: Immunology is the mechanistic foundation for understanding pathogen biology, vaccination, epidemiology, and public health strategy.

-Paper 3: Prepare essays such as "Describe how the adaptive immune system responds to a bacterial infection" or "Evaluate the role of vaccination in controlling infectious diseases."
-Integration with genetics (diversity mechanisms) and evolution (pathogen adaptation) earns higher marks.
+Paper 3 (Free-response essays): "Describe how the adaptive immune system responds to a bacterial infection," "Evaluate the role of vaccination in controlling infectious diseases," "Explain how the immune system distinguishes between self and non-self."
+Integration with genetics (diversity mechanisms) and evolution (pathogen adaptation) earns higher bands.

-Paper 4: Practical tasks may involve ELISA simulations, serial dilutions, or data from immune cell assays.
-Focus on MMO/PDO/ACE evidence.
+Paper 4 (Practical): ELISA simulations, serial dilutions of antibody solutions, data from immune cell assays.
+Focus on MMO/PDO/ACE evidence strands.

 Quick Retrieval Check